dennisko762/E-Commerce-App/README.md

 ## Some notes in advance
-Note that stripe payment process is not fully functional.
-Instead you will see a simple "Thank you for your purchase".
-The reason is, that commerce.js requires you to provide a real credit card to unlock stripe payment.
-For some reason commerce.js doesnt accept my card, hence for the moment we will just pretend that we actually payed ;)
+If you opened the deploymenet url first, you probably entered a random credit card number.
+With stripe that wont work.
+Instead you need to enter the sequence "42" as often as it takes to fill all the fields on the payment site, so simply spam "42".
+You wont see your orders yet, simply cause I havent implemented any account functionality.
+This functionality will however be added soon.

 ## Deployed App
-To see the app in action and try it out visit https://webshopfacelift.netlify.app/#/
+To see the app in action and try it out visit https://commercejs-webshop.netlify.app/#/

 # Getting Started with Create React App